Portion/Yield:Serves 6–8 as a main course and makes 10–12 naan breads

 - 25g golden sultanas (or use regular sultanas, if you prefer), roughly chopped

 - 1 medium egg yolk

 - 60g ghee or unsalted butter, melted, plus extra for greasing

 - natural yogurt, finely grated lemon zest and chopped fresh coriander, to serve

 The day before you want to serve this dish, you’ll need to soak the lentils overnight for the stew.
 Place each type of lentils in a separate bowl, cover each batch with 4 times their volume of cold water and leave to soak overnight.

 The next day, make the naan breads first (see Cook’s Note for the Thermomix method).
 Gently heat the milk in a small saucepan until it reaches 37°C (blood temperature).
-Remove from the heat, add the fresh or dried yeast and stir or whisk until dissolved, then cover with cling film and leave to stand for about 10 minutes, until a light frothy foam forms on the surface.
+Remove from the heat, add the yeast and stir or whisk until dissolved, then cover with cling film and leave to stand for about 10 minutes or until a light frothy foam forms on the surface.

 Lightly grease a large mixing bowl.
-Turn the dough out on to a lightly floured work surface and knead it into a smooth ball.
-Place the dough in the mixing bowl, cover with a clean dry tea towel and leave it to prove (rise) until doubled in size, about 40 minutes.
+Turn the dough out onto a lightly floured work surface and knead it into a smooth ball.
+Place the dough in the mixing bowl, cover with a clean dry tea towel and leave it to prove (rise) in a warm place until doubled in size, about 40 minutes.
 In the winter, this stage can take quite a long time, but remember that if you don’t prove your dough properly, your bread will taste yeasty and may have a heavy, dense texture.

 Meanwhile, make the lentil stew.
 First drain both lots of soaked lentils, rinse them a couple of times in cold water, then drain well and set aside.
 Next make the curry paste.
 Using either a pestle and mortar or a powerful blender, mince the chillies, turmeric, ginger, garlic, cumin and coriander seeds and curry powder together to make a fairly smooth paste.